mohclips/draytek_router_stats_prometheus/README.md

 # Grafana

 A grafana dashboard is included.
 Import as normal.
 It is a work in progress.
-You can see in the graphs the blip we had at around 9pm - this is where we noticed slight buffering on the TV.
+You can see in the graph image above the blip we had at around 9pm - this is where we noticed slight buffering on the TV and the router sent an email alert that the line was down.

 ![grafana dashboard](images/grafana.png)

 # Docker and Docker Compose

-There is a docker-compose file which creates an image.
+There is a docker-compose file which creates a docker image (from the included Dockerfile).
 This is how i prefer to run my homegrown software.
-It runs as aroud 134MB based on `python3:slim.` You may find it useful.
+It runs at around 134MB based on `python3:slim.` You may find it useful.
 # Sources

 - https://www.draytek.co.uk/support/guides/kb-dsl-status-more